JordanWu1997/I3_Sway_Config/config/i3/README.md

 - `i3_workspace_name.config`: settings for workspace name in i3 (must be included before `i3_workspace.config`)

 ## doc
-Document problems I met in customization of i3wm, backup configurations and some notes
+Document problems I met in customization of i3 wm, backup configurations and some notes

 ## script
-Scripts for i3wm working environment customized for my favored workflow
+Scripts for i3 wm working environment customized for my favored workflow

 ## share
 Files for other programs (e.g. wallpapers, auto-mark-list, app-icons)